-Rainwater Harvesting To comply with London Plan policy, rainwater harvesting butts should be established for each proposed development.
-In terms of attenuation storage within this SuDS scheme, the volume of run-off which could be attenuated by Rainwater Harvesting has not been considered within the Preliminary SuDS schematic.
-Permeable paving A 90 m 2 area of permeable paving (underlain with a Type 3 aggregate material) within the proposed driveway areas to a depth of 0.4 m, with a 30% porosity would result in c.
-10.8 m 3 attenuation.
-Total Attenuation Provided 10.80 m 3 Total Attenuation Required 10.32 m 3
+Rainwater Harvesting To comply with London Plan policy, rainwater harvesting butts should be established for the proposed development.
+In terms of attenuation storage within this SuDS scheme, the volume of run-off which could be attenuated by rainwater harvesting has not been considered within the Preliminary SuDS strategy.
+Green Roof A green roof covering a total area of 52 m 2 is proposed.
+This will provide amenity, biodiversity and water quality benefits while also helping slow down flows.
+Permeable paving A 163 m 2 area of permeable paving (underlain with a Type 3 aggregate material) within the proposed driveway areas to a depth of 0.3 m, with a 30% porosity would result in c.
+14.67 m 3 attenuation.